miranda-zhang/cloud-computing-schema/example/cloudharmony/README.md

 The above information can be captured with this [device.ttl](../sparql-generate/result/device.ttl)

 ## QoS Properties
-The tests properties can be described using the `cocoon:QuanlityOfService` sub classes.
+The tests properties can be described using the `cocoon:QualityOfService` sub classes.
 The full example is available here: [qos_property](../sparql-generate/result/qos_property.ttl)